Best time to visit Thailand

 The best time to visit Khao Yai is undoubtedly from November to January where the sunflowers are in full bloom.
 Walking through fields of tall sunflower stalks at the Saraburi Sunflower Fields, that come up to your chest level is an experience that truly can’t compare to just seeing them in a botanical garden.

 The Flora Park at Wang Nam Khiao is also a place where you can bask in the blooms!
-Apart from the fields of lavender and English Roses, there are also different zones where you can learn about sustainable agriculture and shop for organic produce.
+Apart from fields of lavender and English Roses, there are also different zones where you can learn about sustainable agriculture and shop for organic produce.
 Places like the Jim Thompson farm only open once a year from December to January when the crops bloom and apart from flowers, there are also pumpkin patches!

-Let the driver take you to the best places to hunt down the flora.
+Pre-book your car charter on Klook and let the driver take you to the best places to hunt down the flora.

 4. Khao Kho